Juliette Binoche: Political views and activism

 Binoche and numerous other French personalities, including Isabelle Adjani, Yvan Attal, Jane Birkin, and Josiane Balasko, joined Réseau Éducation Sans Frontières (RESF) on 7 January 2010 with a symbolic "cake of solidarity" to highlight the taxation and legitimacy issues being faced by undocumented workers in France.

 Binoche was a signatory to a June 2010 petition organized by Reporters Without Borders and Shirin Ebadi to protest against the detention of numerous people, including members of the press, who were protesting the occasion of the first anniversary of the disputed re-election of Iran's president Mahmoud Ahmadinejad.

 At the 2010 Cannes Film Festival, Binoche spoke out against the detention of Iranian director Jafar Panahi, incarcerated in Tehran's Evin Prison since 1 March 2010 without charge or conviction.
 At the press conference following the press screening of Copie Conforme, Binoche was informed that Panahi had begun a hunger strike.
 The following day, Binoche attended a press conference called especially to demand the release of Panahi.
 Also in attendance were Abbas Kiarostami, Mohsen Makhmalbaf, and Gilles Jacob.
 Binoche read a letter that said that Panahi's detention was "unwarranted and intolerable".
 When Binoche was awarded the Best Actress award at the festival, brandishing his name on a placard, she used her speech as an opportunity to raise Panahi's plight once again.
 On 25 May, it was announced that Panahi had been released on bail.
 It was generally agreed that the publicity Binoche and Kiarostami elicited for his case was a strong factor in his release.
 On 20 December 2010, Panahi, after being prosecuted for "assembly and colluding with the intention to commit crimes against the country's national security and propaganda against the Islamic Republic", was handed a six-year jail sentence and a 20-year ban on making or directing any movies, writing screenplays, giving any form of interview with Iranian or foreign media, as well as leaving the country.
 Binoche continued to lobby on his behalf.

 In May 2018, she co-authored a tribune in the newspaper Le Monde, in which she opposed the lawsuit brought by the French judiciary to three people who had helped migrants, and said she had already helped migrants in need and intended to continue to do so.

+In 2018 she signed a letter calling to act "firmly and immediately" for stopping climate change and biodiversity loss.

 In February 2019, during a press conference at the Berlin International Film Festival, Binoche said that Harvey Weinstein was a great producer and "we shouldn't forget, even though it has been difficult for some directors and actors, and especially actresses".
-Binoche also said: "I almost want to say peace to his mind and heart, that’s all, I’m trying to put my feet in his shoes.
-He’s had enough, I think.
+Binoche also said: "I almost want to say peace to his mind and heart, that's all, I'm trying to put my feet in his shoes.
+He's had enough, I think.
 A lot of people have expressed themselves.
 Now justice has to do its work."